 Born in a dressing room at the Tordinona theatre in Rome, Italy, into a dancing family, Cecchetti finished his training under the ballet master Giovanni Lepri, a pupil of Carlo Blasis who had codified classical ballet in 1820.
 Cecchetti’s training combined the purity of technique of the French school combined with the coreodramma technique of the Italian theatre and he became as celebrated for his mime roles as for his virtuosity as a dancer.

-Cecchetti toured Italy with his family, and then throughout Europe and Russia in the 1870s with them.
-He danced also with his wife, Giuseppina da Maria, whom he had married in Berlin, joining the Imperial Russian Ballet in St. Petersburg in 1887.
+Cecchetti toured Italy with his family, and then throughout Europe and Russia in the 1870-80s with his wife, Giuseppina da Maria.
+They joined the Imperial Russian Ballet in St. Petersburg in 1887.
 The dual roles of the Blue Bird in The Sleeping Beauty and of the evil fairy Carabosse were created on Cecchetti and he performed both at the premiere of the ballet in 1890, already aged 40.

 What is the Connection with the Ballets Russes and British Ballet?

-In London after 1918, students flocked to work with the Maestro and in 1922 his Method was transcribed by Stanislas Idzikowsky, one of Cecchetti’s Polish pupils and art historian Cyril Beaumont, into a book called ‘A Manual of Classical Theatrical Dancing’ and published.
+In 1922 A Method was transcribed by Stanislas Idzikowsky, one of Cecchetti’s Polish pupils and art historian Cyril Beaumont, into a book called ‘A Manual of Classical Theatrical Dancing’ and published in London.
 It was said that no one could become a finished ballet dancer without passing through Cecchetti’s hands.